Deposit forfeiture clauses let builders keep your earnest money if you do not close — even if the home has serious defects. Here is how they work.

 LGI Homes presents another variation of the problem.
 Better Business Bureau complaints from LGI buyers document a recurring pattern: sales representatives verbally assuring prospective buyers that their deposits are refundable, only for the company to refuse refunds when buyers attempt to cancel.
 The written contract language governs, and that language almost invariably favors the builder.
 Verbal assurances from salespeople carry no legal weight once you have signed a document stating otherwise.

 These are not isolated incidents.
 They are the predictable consequences of contract structures that place all the financial risk of a failed transaction on the buyer while insulating the builder from accountability for the quality of their own work.
+Buyers considering any of the major production builders should review the specific contract language used by that builder before signing.

 The Legal Landscape